|UEFA Cup winner in 1988|

 |Cha Bum Kun|

-Robert Kovac, Juan, Martin Kree, Franco Foda, Diego Placente, Lars Bender, Christian Schreier, André Schürrle, Paulo Sergio
+Robert Kovac, Juan, Martin Kree, Franco Foda, Diego Placente, Christian Schreier, André Schürrle, Paulo Sergio, Herbert Waas, Dimitar Berbatov, Simon Rolfes.

 -- René Adler stayed in the home of Rüdiger Vollborn when he joined Leverkusen as a youth player.

 -- Brazilan players such as Lucio, Ze Roberto and Jorginho started their European career with Bayer Leverkusen.
-In the 1990's, they were known for their scouting department in Brazil.
+In the 1990's, Bayer Leverkusen were known for their scouting department in Brazil.

 -- Bayer Leverkusen was one of the first club to tap into East German players after the renunciation.
-They signed Andreas Thom.
+They signed Andreas Thom, the first East German player to join a Bundesliga club.
 Later Ulf Kirsten played for them.
 Michael Ballack and Bernd Schneider were also born in East Germany, but did not transfer directly from an East German clubs.

 -- I took one left back.
-Instead, I brought an extra centerback, Carsten Ramelow.
+Instead, I brought an extra centerback, Carsten Ramelow, who was a key player in the 2000's.

 -- Stefan Kießling held the appearance record for the club.
 I selected him over many more famous players.